sftpplus/sftpplus-docs/docs/configuration/ssh-cipher-list.include.rst

     * HMACs
     * key exchanges

-    For SFTP service, the list of public keys is extracted from the SSH keys configured at `ssh_host_private_keys`.
+    For SFTP service, when no public key algorithm is configured, it will accept any algorithm.

     For SFTP locations the configuration must include at least one algorithm from each of: